gbuzogany/homebrew-rtl/README.md

     $ brew install bsc

-Or everything - installing nextpnr also install prjtrellis and icestorm
+Or install everything - installing nextpnr also install prjtrellis and icestorm

     $ brew install bsc nextpnr

-Pre-packages binaries are available as bottle for MacOS.
+Pre-packaged binaries are available as bottle for MacOS.

-On Linux, the bottles will be built from source.
+On Linux, the tools will be built from source.
 I hope to provide Linux bottles soon too.

 # Building Directly From Git Source
 You can also build these tools from their githuib source as they